ewenme/site/content/posts/2022-11-22-on-shenmue/index.md

 controls are comically janky, to the point where I wondered if the forklift section of the game inspired how Ryo should move in game.
 It's charm is still off the scale, though, and so much of the imaginative heavy lifting for future open-world games was done right here.
-This is "slow" art that doesn't make sense to dash through because you have to return the game in the morning.
-It's best consumed in one-hour chunks after a bath and before bed, as Tim Rogers might advocate.
-I'm still grateful that I got to experience something groundbreaking in the moment, don't get it twisted.
+This is "slow" art that should be sipped.
+It doesn't make sense to dash through because you have to return the game in the morning.
+I'm still grateful that I got to experience something groundbreaking in the moment, don't get it twisted, but the atmosphere Shenmue bathes you in is what makes it a lovely time today.
 Nice one, dad <3

 ## Footnotes